bevyengine/rfcs/rfcs/301-editor-data-model.md

 type Name = String;
 ```

-However the intent is to explore some optimization strategies like string interning for fast comparison.
+The intent is to explore some optimization strategies like string interning for fast comparison.
 Those optimizations are left out of the scope of this RFC.

 ### Built-in types